metrorailings/OwlBlog/content/posts/week-16-insights.md

 ## Rams @ Seahawks

 Wilson missing a wide-open receiver.
 Then he runs right into a very creative blitz by the Rams.

+I see Jared Goff playing scared.
+Though he's been better in the second half, it's clear Goff's mood dictates the amount of success the Rams see on offense.
+I'm not sure why Goff is so scared either.
+None of Seattle's defensive players have been able to mount pressure consistently.
+Benson Mayowa has been arguably the best rusher, if only because he dislocated Goff's thumb.

+Four-down stand by Seattle on a short goal-to-go series.
+Nicely done.

+Both of these teams are trash.
+Rams are the better team, but Jared Goff is a huge liability.
+He doesn't quite have the hopeless optimism Russell Wilson has.